-- Airway, breathing and circulation are assessed and concurrently treated as detailed in ENLS protocol Airway, Ventilation and Sedation - Rapid survey of head and neck, chest, abdomen, and extremities.
+- Airway, breathing and circulation are assessed and concurrently treated as detailed in ENLS protocol Airway, Ventilation and Sedation. - Rapid survey of head and neck, chest, abdomen, and extremities.
 Cervical spine is immobilized if there is any likelihood of traumatic instability. - Bedside glucose testing is performed on all unconscious patients.
 If blood glucose is < 70 mg/dl administer 20-50 ml of 50% dextrose.
-Thiamine 100 mg IV should be given prior to dextrose in patients at risk for nutritional deficiency (e.g., chronic alcohol users, bariatric surgery patients, patients with malabsorptive states) (see Table 3) - If there is suspicion of opioid toxidrome (e.g., history of drug use, coma, apnea or bradypnea, small pupils), administer naloxone 0.04-0.4 mg IV/IM and repeat as needed in total dosing up to 4 mg.
-1-2 mg per nare into both nares can be given initially but switch to IV/IM when possible (see Table 3).
+Thiamine 100 mg IV should be given prior to dextrose in patients at risk for nutritional deficiency (e.g., chronic alcohol users, bariatric surgery patients, patients with malabsorptive states) (see Table 3, Prehospital pharmacological therapy for coma). - If there is suspicion of opioid toxidrome (e.g., history of drug use, coma, apnea or bradypnea, small pupils), administer naloxone 0.04-0.4 mg IV/IM and repeat as needed in total dosing up to 4 mg.
+1-2 mg per nare into both nares can be given initially but switch to IV/IM when possible (see Table 3, Prehospital pharmacological therapy for coma).